k4kpk/k4kpk.github.io/sota-guides/Cowpen Mountain (W4G_HC-001).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: M
 ---
-Cowpen: Drive to Trailhead & Trail Guide
+Cowpen: Drive & Trail Guide, W4G/HC-001
 --------------------------------------------------------
 #### Drive Guide - Cowpen from Atlanta